 Te chnical i ndicator o descrip tion shee t A2 Alignment Zero tolerance of fraud and corruption A7 without executing t the suspensions heir municip lasting more nue to receive salaries pal functions.
 Tracking than three months A1 Indicator Number of active suspensions · Rationale cases of alleged miso processing of adm conduct.
-Thi rocessing efficiency in s is one indicator of the ustice as it relates to rces. longer than three months A3 Results- chain level Output A8 Definition Refers to the total number of active suspensions at the time of reporting that were initiated more than three months prior and had not yet been resolved.
-INDICATOR ASSIGNMENT GG5.11 A4 Back to Basics pillar Good governance A9 Indicator Formula of active suspensions in than three months A5 Unit of measurement Number of suspensions A6 Frequency of reporting Quarterly A10 Indicator origin Proposed based on CoGTA depa artmental consultations A11 Notes on calculation None A12 Additional notes tances of suspensions than three months. ı orting nsibility Ар plies to Munic ipal Categ ory ı Readiness respoi - plies to Munic ipal Categ ory Yes F Readiness Tier 2 respoi etro (1) Simple count - • ipal Categ ı respoi nsibility etro - • C1 Data Element C4 Source respoi (1) Simple count of the number of active suspensions in the municipality lasting more than Me Human Resources C1 Data C4 B1 Data Element (1) Simple count of the number of active suspensions in the municipality lasting more than three months Quarterly Sum of the numbe Me B4 Source Human Resources Department Number of suspensions C1 Data Element C2 Frequency of C4 Source
+Thi rocessing efficiency in is is one indicator of the ustice as it relates to rces. longer than three months A3 Results- chain level Output A8 Definition time of reporting th efers to the total number of active suspensions at th time of reporting that were initiated more than three months prior and had not yet been resolved.
+INDICATOR ASSIGNMENT GG5.11 A4 Back to Basics pillar Good governance A9 Indicator Formula of active suspensions in a three months A5 Unit of measurement Number of suspensions A6 Frequency of reporting Quarterly A10 Indicator origin Proposed based on CoGTA depa artmental consultations A11 Notes on calculation None A12 Additional notes tances of suspensions than three months. orting nsibility Ар plies to Munic ipal Categ ory ı Readiness respor plies to Munic tro ipal Categ ory Yes ı Readiness Tier 2 respor nsibility etro • ipal Categ ı respor nsibility • C1 Data Element C4 Source respor Me (1) Simple count of the number of active suspensions in the municipality lasting more than Me Human Resources C1 Data C4 B1 Data Element (1) Simple count of the number of active suspensions in the municipality lasting more than three months Quarterly Sum of the number Me B4 Source Human Resources Department Number of suspensions C1 Data Element C2 Frequency of C4 Source